 - to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.

 Central to our curriculum are activities designed to develop pupils’ oracy and vocabulary skills to enable them to use artistic language meaningfully when talking about their work and the work of others.
 We believe at Kingmoor Nursery & Infant School that our art curriculum provides all pupils with an opportunity to express themselves.
 By providing the children with a rich and varied curriculum, appropriate experiences and opportunities the children’s knowledge and imagination are encouraged through active learning.
 The curriculum provides an important and unique way of communicating, seeing and responding to the world around them.
 It is an important part of a broad and balanced education that is taught at Kingmoor Nursery and Infant School.
-Our aims are to ensure that our pupils experience a wide breadth of experiences and have, by the end of each key stage one, long-term memory of an ambitious body of procedural and semantic knowledge.
+Our aims are to ensure that our pupils experience a wide breadth of experiences and have, by the end of each key stage one, long-term memory of an ambitious body of substantive and disciplinary knowledge.